kapple19/OceanAcoustics.jl/README.md

 Note, this package is still under development, and not yet registered.

 ## Installation
-At the Julia REPL, execute the following commands.
+At the Julia REPL, execute:
 ```julia
 using Pkg
 Pkg.add("OceanAcoustics")
 ```

 ## Usage
-At the Julia REPL, execute
+To load, execute:
 ```julia
 using OceanAcoustics
 ```